Day in the Life of a Computer Forensics Investigator

 Main Duties and Responsibilities

-Senior-level positions, however, may involve less hands-on analysis work, instead focusing on talking to law enforcement and other clients to figure out what needs to be investigated, then delegating the work to a team of digital forensics professionals.
+Senior-level positions may involve less hands-on analysis work, instead focusing on talking to law enforcement and other clients to figure out what needs to be investigated, then delegating the work to a team of digital forensics professionals.

-To stay abreast of how new and emerging technologies can be used to commit crimes, computer forensics investigators must also research and train themselves on these tools.
+To stay abreast of how new and emerging technologies can be used to commit crimes, digital forensics investigators must also research and train themselves on these tools.

 Where Do Computer Forensics Investigators Work?

 Computer forensics investigators can work for businesses to analyze evidence for fraud and intellectual property cases.
 Some corporate jobs may pay more than government positions.
-According to March 2023 Payscale data, the average salary for computer forensics investigators is $75,530 per year.
+According to April 2024 Payscale data, the average salary for digital forensics investigators is $69,641 per year.

 Professional Spotlight: Greg Kelley